-- Ensuring all teaching is good or better thus ensuring that the quality of teaching experienced by all children is improved. - Reducing class sizes thus improving opportunities for effective teaching and accelerating progress - To allocate a 'Catch Up' Enhanced Teaching Assistant to each Year Group providing small group work focussed on overcoming gaps in learning - 1-1 support - Additional teaching and learning opportunities provided through trained ETA's or external agencies - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations - Additional learning support. - Support payment for activities, educational visits and residentials.
+- Ensuring all teaching is good or better thus ensuring that the quality of teaching experienced by all children is improved. - To allocate a 'Catch Up' Enhanced Teaching Assistant to each Year Group providing small group work focussed on overcoming gaps in learning - 1-1 support - Additional teaching and learning opportunities provided through trained staff or external agencies. - All our work through the pupil premium will be aimed at accelerating progress, moving children to at least age-related expectations. - Pupil premium resources are to be used to target able children on Free School Meals to achieve Age Related Expectations - Additional learning support. - Support payment for activities, educational visits and residentials.
 Ensuring children have first-hand experiences to use in their learning in the classroom. - Behaviour support